A Note from Alan Walker - Chopin's Biographer

 The first season of The Chopin Podcast led right into the US National Chopin Competition, which took place in Miami in January 2025 and was organized by the Chopin Foundation.

-The second season of The Chopin Podcast will prepare listeners for the 19th International Fryderyk Chopin Piano Competition which will take place from October 2nd to 23rd, 2025 in Warsaw, Poland.
+The second season of The Chopin Podcast prepares listeners for the 19th International Fryderyk Chopin Piano Competition which will take place from October 2nd to 23rd, 2025 in Warsaw, Poland.